laravel/docs/validation.md

 So, what if the incoming request parameters do not pass the given validation rules?
 As mentioned previously, Laravel will automatically redirect the user back to their previous location.
 In addition, all of the validation errors will automatically be [flashed to the session](/docs/{{version}}/session#flash-data).

 Again, notice that we did not have to explicitly bind the error messages to the view in our `GET` route.
-This is because Laravel will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `$errors` variable will always be available in all of your views, on every request**, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
+This is because Laravel will always check for errors in the session data, and automatically bind them to the view if they are available. **So, it is important to note that an `$errors` variable will always be available in all of your views on every request**, allowing you to conveniently assume the `$errors` variable is always defined and can be safely used.
 The `$errors` variable will be an instance of `Illuminate\Support\MessageBag`.
 For more information on working with this object, [check out its documentation](#working-with-error-messages).

-So, in our example, the user will be redirected to our controller's `create` method when validation fails, allowing us to display the error messages in the view.
-Laravel will automatically share any errors that are in the session with all views, so we can simply access the shared errors using the `$errors` variable:
+So, in our example, the user will be redirected to our controller's `create` method when validation fails, allowing us to display the error messages in the view:

 	<!-- /resources/views/post/create.blade.php -->